johno/pixyll/_posts/2019-06-12-lets-encrypt.md

 layout: post
 title: How To Generate a Let's Encrypt Certificate
 date: 2019-06-12
+summary: |
+ Let's Encrypt a certificate for our website using the command line and some timely entries at our DNS registrar
 tags: azure website cdn certificate cert ssl
 ---
 In this episode of Imperfect Today we're going to create our own certificate